mericbas/mericbas/README.md

 I am dedicated to enhancing my skills through constant practice and real-world application.
 I’m interested in collaborating on innovative software projects and contributing to the open-source community.

-You can reach me at mericbas0@gmail.com.
+You can reach me at mericbas0@gmail.com mail adress.